patrickjuchli/basic-ftp/README.md

 `removeDir(remoteDirPath)`

-Removes a directory at a given path, including all of its files and directories.
+Remove a directory at a given path, including all of its files and directories.

 `clearWorkingDir()`

-Removes all files and directories from the working directory.
+Remove all files and directories from the working directory.

 `uploadDir(localDirPath, remoteDirName = undefined)`

-Uploads all files and directories of a local directory to the current working directory.
+Upload all files and directories of a local directory to the current working directory.
 If you specify a `remoteDirName` it will place the uploads inside a directory of the given name.

 `downloadDir(localDirPath)`

-Downloads all files and directories of the current working directory to a given local directory.
+Download all files and directories of the current working directory to a given local directory.

 `ensureDir(remoteDirPath)`

-Makes sure that the given `remoteDirPath` exists on the server, creating all directories as necessary.
+Make sure that the given `remoteDirPath` exists on the server, creating all directories as necessary.

 ## Customize